siglens/siglens-docs/docs/spl-docs/stats-command.md

 ### Required Arguments

 #### stats-agg-term
-**Syntax:** \<stats-func\>(\<evaled-field\> | \<wc-field\>) [AS \<wc-field\>]\
+**Syntax:** \<stats-func\>(\<input-field-name>) [AS \<output-field-name\>]
 **Description:** A statistical aggregation function.
 This function can be applied to an eval expression, or to a single field or multiple fields.
 Utilize the AS clause to assign the result to a new field with a name you choose.
-You can use wild card characters in field names.

 ### Optional Arguments

 #### by-clause
 **Syntax:** `BY <field-list>`\
 **Description:** The name of one or more fields to group by.
 Wildcard characters cannot be used to specify multiple fields with similar names; each field must be individually named.
 The BY clause produces one row for each distinct value in the specified fields.
-Without a BY clause, the stats command returns a single row, aggregating across the entire incoming results set.\
+Without a BY clause, the stats command returns a single row, aggregating across the entire incoming results set.

 ### Stats function options